-It is important for the Council to understand the responsibilities that rest with the external auditor and the responsibilities of those charged with governance.
+It is important for the Audit & Finance Committee (the "Committee") to understand the responsibilities that rest with the external auditor and the responsibilities of those charged with governance.
 BDO's responsibilities are outlined within the engagement letter.
-The oversight and financial reporting responsibilities of the Council as they pertain to the annual audit are summarized below.
+The oversight and financial reporting responsibilities of the Committee as they pertain to the annual audit are summarized below.

-- Oversee the work of the external auditor engaged for the purpose of issuing an independent auditor's report. - Report on all non-audit services to be provided to the City by the external auditor. - Facilitate the resolution of disagreements between management and the external auditor regarding financial reporting matters, if any. - Refer to Appendix E for full details on the responsibilities of the Council.
+- Oversee the work of the external auditor engaged for the purpose of issuing an independent auditor's report. - Receive report on any significant non-audit services to be provided to the City by the external auditor. - Facilitate the resolution of disagreements between management and the external auditor regarding financial reporting matters, if any. - Refer to Appendix F for full details on the responsibilities of the Committee.